josmar-crwdstffng/angular/aio/content/guide/user-input.md

 <code-example header="src/app/loop-back.component.ts" path="user-input/src/app/loop-back.component.ts" region="loop-back-component"></code-example>

-The template reference variable named `box`, declared on the `<input>` element, refers to the `<input>` element itself.
+The template reference variable named `box`, declared on the `<input>` element, refers to the `<input>` element.
-The code uses the `box` variable to get the input element's `value` and display it with interpolation between `<p>` tags.
+The code uses the `box` variable to get the `value` of the input element and display it with interpolation between `<p>` tags.

 The template is completely self contained.
-It doesn't bind to the component, and the component does nothing.
+It does not bind to the component, and the component does nothing.

 Type something in the input box, and watch the display update with each keystroke.